the Hub of the Curriculum

 Learning to Read Shakespeare’s Figurative Language

-n an interview, Kenneth Branagh (the director of Henry V, Much Ado About Nothing, and Hamlet) recalled that as a student reading The Merchant of Venice, he may as well have been reading wallpaper
+In an interview, Kenneth Branagh (the director of Henry V, Much Ado About Nothing, and Hamlet) recalled that as a student reading The Merchant of Venice, he may as well have been reading wallpaper.

-f students cannot read figurative language, they cannot decipher Shakespeare—and many other writers.
+If students cannot read figurative language, they cannot decipher Shakespeare — and many other writers.
 Most students can follow the plot line of great literature, but typically they miss the poetry and insights into human nature that they should be connecting to their own experiences.

 Online Shakespeare Study Hall (Coming Soon)

-hakespeare is the only writer that the Common Core Language Arts Standards specifically name as an author who should be taught.
+Shakespeare is the only writer that the Common Core Language Arts Standards specifically name as an author who should be taught.
 Unfortunately, Shakespeare’s language seems inaccessible and off-putting to most students.
-The Shakespeare Study Hall (SSH) will transform their negative reaction to his language into an enthusiastic appreciation of it.
-Students use Graphics, Cartoons, and a Four-Step Explication Method – the Nexplication – to identify, interpret and appreciate Shakespeare’s rich figurative language and to link his powerful insights to their own experiences.
+The Shakespeare Study Hall (SSH) will transform students’ negative reaction to Shakespeare’s language into an enthusiastic appreciation of it.
+In the study hall, students use Color Coding and Graphics, Cartoons, a Four-Step Explication Method – the Nexplication – and other analysis tools to identify, interpret and appreciate Shakespeare’s rich figurative language and to link his powerful insights to their own experiences.

 NEXUS Shakespeare Units – Lesson Plans – Cross Curricular Connections – Figurative Language